MicrosoftDocs/powerapps-docs/powerapps-docs/teams/milestones-architecture.md

 #### Work item display collections

-This following collections are used when viewing work items.
+These following collections are used when viewing work items.

 | **Collection name** | **Description**                                                     |
 |---------------------|---------------------------------------------------------------------|